With the final weekend of the Harcourts Hawke's Bay Arts Festival fast approaching festival director Pitsch Leiser says it's still getting cranked up.

 "It added to the atmosphere and ambiance that people have been enjoying and we have received nothing but positive feedback.
 It has been amazing."

-Mr Leiser said they were hoping to get more performers perform in the festival garden before Sunday, creating good vibes, which would add to the positive festival experience.
+Mr Leiser said it was hoped more performers would perform in the festival garden before Sunday, creating good vibes, which would add to the positive experience.